DadaAb/Boundary-Estimation-and-MPCC/README.md

 ### Running

 Before running the code, all absolute paths involved in the ROS package need to be renamed to the user's ones.
 This can simply be done by running `./update_homedir nameOfPreviousUser`, which replaces the name of the user who pushed the most recent commit by the current user's name.
-(The most recent commit of this version is done by *dm501*.)
+(The most recent commit of this version is done by *wouter*.)